ekdennisek/gjallarhorn-sleipner/README.md

 The list below is far from an exhaustive list of what's coming, but the main features for a 1.0.0 version should all be listed.

-* Upload the schematics and PCB layout once they're fully verified and tested
+* Create and upload PCB layout
 * Read the input state of the two special buttons, fé and úr
 * Write a usage section
 * Allow a user to change the channel, tempo and note of the CV channels
+* Allow a user to set gate duration as a percentage of a step

 ## Changelog